Solar Energetic Particle Forecasting with Multi-Task Deep Learning: SEPNET: Results

 In this section, we focus on the operational challenge of real-time forecasting for SEP events expected in the months following the latest entry of the CLEAR SEP benchmark dataset.
 All data collected up to 10 September 2025 were used for model training, which was then applied in an operational setting.
 For evaluation, we use the most recent flare observational features, combined with SHARP parameters, spanning from 23 October to 15 November 2025.
 It is important to note, however, that the SHARP parameters available in near-real-time differ from the definitive HARP data used during training (see the detailed information in \url{http://jsoc.stanford.edu/doc/data/hmi/sharp/sharp.htm}).
 Additionally, discrepancies in the alignment between SHARP active region designations and the corresponding flare events may result in systematic underestimation of future flare event counts.
 Such mismatches exemplify typical complications in real-time space weather forecasting, as highlighted in previous studies, e.g., \citeA{Bobra2015Solar}, \citeA{Leka2019}, and \citeA{chen2024solar}.

 For model development, we adopted the general SEP definition encompassing all events for initial training.
+The model was trained using the selected hyperparameters of learning rate = $4.536$e-4, weight decay = $1.0856$e-4, dropout probability = $0.1039$, and batch size = $128$.
 A subsequent validation step employed the more restrictive operational SEP definition to determine an appropriate decision threshold, optimizing HSS for operational SEP event classification.
 The experiment was repeated 50 times to account for statistical variability.
 In each repetition, an optimal decision threshold was recalibrated to improve classification accuracy.
 The right panel of Figure \ref{fig:RealTime} therefore shows the median forecast probabilities with their 25th and 75th percentiles, as well as the estimated probability of an operational SEP event inferred from the recalibrated threshold.
 The resulting binary predictions align with the median of the probabilistic SEP warnings, indicating that the thresholding strategy is consistent with the underlying probability estimates.

 Despite the inherent discrepancies between training and real-time datasets, \texttt{SEPNET-O} reproduces the temporal patterns of future flare and CME occurrences reasonably well and issues SEP warning probabilities for active intervals during 10-14 November 2025 (see the event list at \url{https://sep.ccmc.gsfc.nasa.gov/events.html}), as illustrated in Figure \ref{fig:RealTime}.
 Consistent with earlier findings, there remains a tendency toward heightened false alarm rates, most notably around 1 November, when predicted SEP risk was elevated alongside a marked flare activity.
 Improving the precision of SEP warnings, particularly by reducing false positives while maintaining sensitivity, will be a priority for future model development and operational deployment.